opengisch/QField-docs/documentation/how-to/gnss.en.md

 ### External receiver log

-In *Settings* > *Positioning* if you have selected an external receiver as the positioning device, you will find a switch `Log NMEA sentences from device to file`.
+If you have selected an external receiver as the positioning device, you will find a switch `Log NMEA sentences from device to file`.
 If this is activated, all NMEA sentences coming from external positioning devices will be logged to a file.

 The logs will be placed in **[[App Directory](../get-started/storage.md#5-qfield-app-directory)]/QField/logs**.